MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/put-apps-and-add-ons-on-sale.md

   > [!IMPORTANT]
   > If you select **Owners of**, the sale will only be visible to customers on Windows 10, version 1607 or later.

-   - **Flight group**: The sale will be offered to the people in the [known user group](create-known-user-groups.md) you select.
+   - **Known user group**: The sale will be offered to the people in the [known user group](create-known-user-groups.md) you select.
 You must already have created the known user group in order for this option to be available.
    - **Segment**: The sale will be offered to the people in the customer segment you select.
 You can use a  [segment that you have already created](create-customer-segments.md) here.
 You can also choose **First time payers** to offer the sale only to customers who have never purchased anything in the Store.
 We offer this segment here because we've found that after a customer makes their first Store purchase, they often continue to make more purchases, so this can be a great group to entice with sale pricing.
 6. Enter the date and time for the start and end of the sale period.
 Choose one of the following time zone options:
    - **UTC**: The time you select will be Universal Coordinated Time (UTC) time, so that the sale occurs at the same time everywhere.